magento/devdocs/guides/v2.0/cloud/before/before-project-owner.md

 	![Enter a name for your project]({{ site.baseurl }}common/images/cloud_project_name.png){:width="550px"}

 4. Click **Create a blank site from a template** and click **Continue**.
 We recommend always starting with the blank site from a template as your initial project option.
-Completely deploy this code across your entire environment from Integration to Staging to Production for a clear experience with deployment in {{site.data.var.<ee>}}.
+You will deploy this code across all environments including Staging and Production as part of your [First-time development setup]({{page.baseurl}}cloud/access-acct/first-time-setup.html).
 If you have an existing Magento deployment, you can later import code, extensions, themes, and data after fully deploying this base Magento code.
-We walk you through the steps during [First-time development setup]({{page.baseurl}}cloud/access-acct/first-time-setup.html).

 	When you initially set up a project from a template, we retrieve the code from the [`magento-cloud-configuration` repository](https://github.com/magento/magento-cloud-configuration){:target="_blank"}, build and deploy it as your Master branch.

 	![Create a site using the sample Magento project]({{ site.baseurl }}common/images/cloud_project_template.png){:width="650px"}

-5. When prompted, enter your Magento EE [authentication keys]({{page.baseurl}}install-gde/prereq/connect-auth.html) in the provided fields.
+5. When prompted, enter your {{site.data.var.<ee>}} [authentication keys]({{page.baseurl}}install-gde/prereq/connect-auth.html) in the provided fields.
 You created these keys earlier in the Magento Marketplace.
 Enter the keys and click **Finish**.

 	![Enter your authentication keys]({{ site.baseurl }}common/images/cloud-project-magento-auth-creds.png){:width="650px"}